 The SoLa Bristol project has provided a test set of schools for the Decipher my Data: Energy and it is anticipated that schools across Bristol will be engaged and able to contribute to the website.
 Furthermore the website has been designed that roll out beyond Bristol would be possible, providing other Local Education Authorities and Councils were willing to provide access to their energy details.

-L104 For all the benefits of engaging with schools, they will vary in how they engage with materials. ------ -- terms of technical requirements, but also in the approaches required to engage with the school and provide a system that is mutually beneficial.
+For all the benefits of engaging with schools, they will vary in how they engage with materials.

 9.3.5 Discussion